Tillerino/scruse/README.md

 ## Roadmap

-### Short-term:
+### Short-term
 - Sort out required properties.
-- Allow polymorphism for sealed interfaces without further annotations.
+- Custom converters per property.
+- Abstract converter classes with constructors.

-### Long-term:
+### Long-term

 - Slowly add support for more Jackson annotations, but on a need-to-have basis.
   There are so many annotations that we cannot support them all.